-This program is designed to offer emergency medical training for the advanced EMT program.
+This program is designed to offer emergency medical training for the Advanced EMT (AEMT) program.
 The advanced EMT program consists of one semester of classes and clinical training.
-The student registers for ten (10) semester hours of instruction and clinical rotation.
-If the student does not hold a current CPR card, they must complete CPR courses.
+All developmental course work must be successfully completed prior to enrollment in this program.
+The student registers for nine (9) semester hours of instruction and clinical rotation.
+If the student does not hold a current CPR card, they must complete a CPR course.
 The AEMT course and training are designed to provide additional training, knowledge and skills in specific areas of ALS.
-Skills above the EMT-Basic level include EV therapy and the administration of certain medications.
-Upon successful completion of the Advanced EMT program, the student is eligible to take the National Registry Exam.
+Skills above the EMT level include IV therapy and the administration of certain medications.
+Upon successful completion of the AEMT program, the student is eligible to take the National Registry Exam.
 After passing the National Registry Exam, the student is eligible for State of Alabama licensure as an Advanced Emergency Medical Technician.
 Students enrolled in the Advanced EMT program are responsible for additional costs and fees related to the program and not included in tuition.
-Such costs can include, but are not limited to: physicals, criminal background checks, random drug screening, clinical uniforms and required clinical supplies.
+Customer costs can include, but are not limited to: physicals, criminal background checks, random drug screening, clinical uniforms and required clinical supplies.
 Prerequisite: EMT Basic National Registry Exam.
+This certificate program is designed to provide you with specialized skill sets for immediate employment and to upgrade your skills for job advancement and can be applied toward the A.A.S. degree in Fire Science.
+Also, courses are eligible for dual enrollment with area high schools upon approval by CVCC.

-cicuitiiouis
+credit hours

-Required AEM T courses 10
+Required AEM T courses 9

 Advanced Emergency Medical Technician

 EMS 156 Advanced Emergency Medical Technician Clinical 2

-Total 10
+Total 9